chao-ji/autograd/README.md

-# NumPy-based Framework for Automatic Differentiation
+# AutoGrad: NumPy-based Framework for Automatic Differentiation

 ## Introduction

-This is a project that I've been contemplating over the years but not able to finish until recently (mid 2023).
-The motivation was to demystify how backprogagation algorithm works in machine learning libriries like TensorFlow, and the basic idea is to try to build a "mini" framework from the ground up based on the general principles of differentiation and the chain rule of derivatives.
-I chose to implement only the core components while making the framework expressive enough so that it can be used to build common neural network architectures, which can be traind on toy datasets in a reasonable amount of time.
+This is a project that I've been contemplating over the years but not able to finish until just recently (mid 2023).
+The motivation was to demystify how backpropagation algorithm works in machine learning libriries like TensorFlow, which allows you to take a differentiable computational graph and efficiently compute the gradients (first or higher order).
+The basic idea is to try to build a "mini" framework from the ground up based on the general principles of differentiation and the chain rule of derivatives.
+By "mini" I mean I try to keep the implementation as minimal as possible by focusing on components that are necessary for defining the graph and computing gradients, so that the codebase is relatively easy to understand.
+That said, the set of Operations is still reasonably expressive (support math, neural network, nd-array, and data flow operations), which allows you to build common model architectures and can be tested on standard benchmark datasets like MNIST.

 ## Design

+This section briefly discusses the implementation details.
+Proceed to **Usage** if not interested.

 ### Graph, Operations and Tensors

-Generally, running a typical deep learning model comes down to two stages:
+Generally speaking, running a typical machine learning model comes down to two stages:

 1. Symbolically describe the computational process as a directed graph (graph construction time).
 2. Carry out the computation by "executing" the graph built in the first stage (runtime).